Paper B1: Plato

 Further reading, and analytic handouts, will be provided at the lectures.

 This course traces central questions in Plato’s metaphysics and epistemology, which are intricately bound up with his ethics and politics, as knowledge of the highest metaphysical principles is the main qualification for ruling in the Republic.
-We will examine the Theory of Forms of the ‘middle period’ dialogues, asking also how the philosopher comes to know them.
+We will briefly review the Theory of Forms of the ‘middle period’ dialogues, asking also how the philosopher comes to know them.
 We will then see how Plato himself raises puzzles that are potentially very damaging to his own theory in the Parmenides.
 Finally, we will explore the new metaphysical avenues that are opened up in the Timaeus and Sophist, with the introduction of a creator-god and the ever-combining Greatest Kinds respectively.
-We will be asking about the extent to which these dialogues can be read as responding to puzzles about the Theory of Forms, and also about how they relate to the Theaetetus set text.
+We will be inquiring into the extent to which these dialogues can be read as responding to puzzles about the Theory of Forms, and also into how they relate to the puzzles raised into Theaetetus set text.

 Use the OCT for the Greek text; good translations of all the dialogues are available in the one-volume edition edited by J. Cooper, Plato, Complete Works (Hackett 1997).
 Suitable preparatory reading includes G. Fine (ed.), The Oxford Handbook of Plato (2008), esp. chapters 1-3, 7-10, 16-19.
 Further reading will be supplied at the lectures.